|

 Channel 4 has increased its programming budget for the coming year by an additional £9 million to £439 million, the highest annual budget in the channel’s history.

-Announcing the new budget, chief executive Mark Thompson says that whilst the advertising market remains uncertain, it is vitally important to continue to invest money on-screen in order to increase the station’s share of 2003 ad revenues.
+Commenting on the increased investment, Mark Thompson, chief executive of Channel 4, said: “At a time when the advertising market remains uncertain, it is vitally important that we continue to invest money on screen in order to further increase our share of net advertising revenue in 2003.”

-The increased investment follows a turbulent time at Channel 4, with 200 job losses made last year due to dwindling ad revenues and falling profits.
-The channel also axed 45 jobs from its commercial arm, 4 Ventures, as part of a major restructure of the company’s senior management team.
+The increased investment follows a turbulent time at Channel 4, which last year cut 200 jobs due to dwindling ad revenues and falling profits (see Channel 4 Announces Most Radical Restructure In 20 Years).
+The channel also axed 45 jobs from its commercial arm, 4 Ventures, as part of a major restructure of the company’s senior management team (see Channel 4 Cuts 45 Jobs From Commercial Arm).

-These cost cutting measures returned the station to profit in 2002, following the biggest restructure in its 20 year history (see Channel 4 Returns To Profit After Heavy Losses).
+The cost cutting measures appeared to have paid off and earlier this year the channel confirmed that it returned to profit in 2002 following what was the biggest restructure in its 20 year history (see Channel 4 To Return To Profit In 2002).

-The IPA’s first quarter Trends In Television report shows that Channel 4 has seen its share of viewing drop to 9.2%, down from 10.1% in the same period the previous year (see Non-Terrestrial Viewing Hits Record 22.8% In Q1, Finds IPA).
-Many analysts have attributed this drop to the increasing popularity of multi-channel television.
+The latest IPA Trends In Television report for the first quarter of 2003 shows that Channel 4 has seen its share of viewing drop to 9.2%, down from 10.1% in the same period the previous year (see Multi-Channel TV Gains Ground In Battle For Viewers).
+Many analysts have attributed this drop to the increasing popularity of multi-channel TV.

 Media Jobs